tejeshatr/Particle-Fire-Simulator/README.md

 # Particle-Fire-Simulator

 A particle fire simulator built in C++.
-As taught by John Purcell in a Udemy Course.
+As taught by John Purcell.